 If you only have a day in Petra, I’d recommend skipping this and focusing on other sights (like the Royal Tombs, which we didn’t have time for).

-We did do part of the hike, and got a great view.
+We did part of the hike and got a great view.
 The path entrance isn’t marked, which does make it a little more challenging.
-Once you get through the Street of Facades and past the amphitheatre, you’ll come around a corner that opens up into a large town square—you can see it in the photo below.
+Once you get through the Street of Facades and past the amphitheater, you’ll come around a corner that opens up into a large town square – you can see it in the photo below.

 The stairs leading up are immediately on your left when you round the corner, next to a little souvenir stand.